wwalexander/river/README.md

 River is a personal music streaming server that is designed to be an alternative to proprietary streaming services.
 Users set up the River server on the computer where they store their music library, and stream their songs via client programs.
-(Custom clients can be built by using the small JSON API provided by the server; I plan to build a reference iOS client soon).
-Songs in the user's library can be streamed in the Ogg Opus or MP3 formats.
+Clients can be built by using the small JSON API provided by the server.
+Songs in the user's library can be streamed in the Ogg Opus or MP3 formats (note that [all major browsers support at least one of these formats](https://en.wikipedia.org/wiki/HTML5_Audio)).
 When a stream is requested, songs are automatically transcoded on-the-fly to the requested format, if necessary.